-Sunday AM Forecast: Excessive Heat Advisory Issued - Relief Unlikely
+Sunday PM Forecast: An Uncomfortable Night- Record Heat?

 Latest Weather Blog

-Today & Tonight: Another dangerously hot day is forecast with the heat being on repeat yet again as a long streak of excessive heat days will begin today with high temperatures approaching at or near the 100 degree mark for the next several days and the heat index soaring to 107 degrees or greater.
+Tonight & Tomorrow: The evening and overnight hours will be hot and humid with the heat index still hovering around 100 degree late into the night, and with no possibility of rain in the overnight forecast, conditions will remain stagnate and miserable as mother nature will not be able to cool things down enough before daybreak and ushering in another day of scorching heat.
+Another dangerously hot day is forecast on Monday with the heat being ever-present and a long streak of excessive heat will continue as high temperatures approach the 100 degree mark for the next several days and the heat index soaring over 110 degrees or greater.
 Rain chances also appear very slim over the next several days negating any heat relief.
-Expect a warm and humid night with temperatures only dropping to around 80 degrees in the overnight hours.
-The heat index will not fall below 90 degrees overnight due to the excessive dew points that remain incredibly high, and with no thunderstorm activity to cool things off, it will be a very uncomfortable evening.
-Another dangerously hot day is forecast with the heat being on repeat yet again.
-Rain chances appear very slim over the next several days negating any heat relief.
+The record high temperature for Monday is 101 degrees set back in 2012, so while it will be close; the old record will likely continue to stand.

 An *EXCESSIVE HEAT ADVISORY* will be in effect across southeast Louisiana on Sunday.
-This means heat index values could go over 107 degrees for a period of two hours.
+This means heat index values could easily reach at least 110 degrees for a period of two hours or more.
 Hot temperatures and high humidity combined may cause heat illnesses to occur.

 Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!